Okera UI Basics¶

 - Planner host/port

 - Presto Endpoint

 - authentication methods available

 Copying Your Access Token¶

-To logout, click your username in the upper right part of the screen.
-Then click Logout.
+To logout, click your username and select Logout.

 Your credentials are saved in the browser until either your token expires, or you explicitly log out.
 Be aware of this security issue when sharing access to your computer.